rcullito/yapi/README.md

 * For issues see [Issues](https://github.com/cmfatih/yapi/issues)
 * For coding and design goals see [CODING.md](https://github.com/cmfatih/yapi/blob/master/CODING.md)
 * For all notable references see [REFERENCES.md](https://github.com/cmfatih/yapi/blob/master/REFERENCES.md)

+### Known Issues

+* yapi detects current username (if it is undefined) for SSH clients.
+But current yapi binaries are compiled on Linux (64bit) with Go cross compiling support so some platforms have issue (due cgo) with username detection.
+Please build your own yapi binary if you are using; Mac OSX or FreeBSD
+  For more details see [golang issue 6376](https://code.google.com/p/go/issues/detail?id=6376)

 ### Changelog